Billy-FIN/NMPA_Scraper/README.md

 <span id="config"></span>
 ## Config
 Four Python modules are necessary for running the code:
+There are more steps to ensure the good operation of Selenium.
+Please check the official documentation.
 ```
 $ pip install requests
 $ pip install selenium